bmoren/scrollyclasser/README.md

 ```

- ### Removing classes to the element when it leaves view
+ ### Removing classes from an element when it leaves view
-Add the data attribute `data-exit-remove` followed by any class names you'd like to remove when the element leaves view
+Add the data attribute `data-exit-remove` followed by any class names you'd like to remove when the element leaves view.
+Optionally, you can choose to not specify this data attribute if you do not want to remove the classes.

  ```html
     <p class="observe specialStyles" data-enter-add="spin fadeIn"  data-exit-remove="spin fadeIn"> I'm being watched!</p>